Haniya tells anniversary rally in Gaza City that peace talks have “failed”.

 If approved, the exchange would be subject to a 48-hour period for opponents to file legal challenges.

-There was no immediate comment on a potential exchange from Hamas officials, but there has been increasing anticipation of a deal being reached in recent weeks.
+There has been increasing anticipation of a deal being reached in recent weeks.

 Intermittent negotiations between Israel and Hamas have been conducted indirectly, mainly through Egypt, since Shalit was seized by fighters from Hamas and allied groups.